 Paint is a renovation item that can drastically compromise the indoor environment and taint the quality of the air when applied within this confined space.
-While there are a variety of low-VOC and low-odor paints available for consumer use in today’s market, these paints still pose a great risk to indoor air quality and public health of those exposed to these paint fumes.
+While there is a variety of low-VOC and low-odor paints available for consumer use in today’s market, these paints still pose a great risk to indoor air quality and public health of those exposed to these paint fumes.
 These compounds are harmful to humans and can cause headaches, dizziness, and nausea.

 In this article, we are going to discuss the hazards that spray paint provides to an environment and public health, along with the best method to getting rid of spray paint smell and fumes inside of a home.

 There are many benefits to using spray paint as it will help you finish projects faster, help to provide a more even coating, and it even comes in a wider variety compared to other painting options available to consumers.
 However, when it comes to the effects that the spray paint can have on your health, the bad may outweigh the good when evaluating the use of this form of paint inside your personal indoor environment.

 When you are spray painting an item or surface inside of a confined space, you are directly exposing yourself to hazardous chemicals including VOCs and other substances that can greatly impact the health of those exposed to the paint.
 There are both short-term and long-term health effects that an individual can experience from exposure to spray paint.
 The different health effects that a person may experience from exposure to spray paint can vary based on exposure, the amount of spray paint in the environment, and the health of the person exposed to these paint fumes.

 Short term health effects can include irritation, contact dermatitis, burns to the skin and eyes, vomiting and diarrhea, irritation to the nose, throat and lungs, headaches, dizziness, nausea, and fatigue.